-- MATH 180: Introduction to Data Science Course Packet by Jeff Forrester, available at the Dickinson College bookstore (required) - Introduction to Statistical Learning by Gareth James, Daniela Witten, Trevor Hastie, Robert Tibshirani (optional) - Reasoning with Data by Jeff Stanton (optional) - Access to a computer to install and use R - Course webpage: Github
+- MATH 180: Introduction to Data Science Course Packet by Jeff Forrester, available at the Dickinson College bookstore (required) - Introduction to Statistical Learning by G. James, D. Witten, T. Hastie, R. Tibshirani (optional) - Spatial Data Science with Applications in R by E. Pebesma and R. Bivand (optional) - Reasoning with Data by Jeff Stanton (optional) - Access to a computer to install and use R - Course webpage: Github